-Before you can enable incident detection on your watch, you must set up emergency contacts in the Garmin Connect app (Adding Emergency Contacts, page 29).
+Before you can enable incident detection on your watch, you must set up emergency contacts in the Garmin Connect app (Adding Emergency Contacts, page 27).
 Your paired phone must be equipped with a data plan and be in an area of network coverage where data is available.
 Your emergency contacts must be able to receive emails or text messages (standard text messaging rates may apply).

-- 1 From the watch face, hold MENU.
+- 1 Hold MENU.

 - 2 Select Safety & Tracking > Incident Detection.

 - 3 Select a GPS activity.